rohithchowdary77/Portfolio/README.md

 # Portfolio
 ## Project Overview

 This is a fully responsive, single-page portfolio website designed with a bold neon/dark aesthetic.
+It is built using only **HTML5 and CSS3**.
 It includes the following sections:

 - **Home** — Hero section with name, tagline, photo, and call-to-action buttons
 - **Education** — Timeline of academic qualifications